I’ve noticed a trend lately. Everyone’s a real estate expert.

-That is followed by a hypersupply period where builders overshoot the mark and wind up with too much new construction, at which point prices plummet and a recession sets in.
+That brings us to the next phase, a hypersupply period where builders overshoot the mark and wind up with too much new construction, at which point prices plummet and a recession sets in.

 So even if you purchased a home recently and spent more than you would have liked, it could very well look cheap relative to prices a few years down the line.

 The bad news is that the real estate market is destined to stall again in just three short years, meaning the upside is going to diminish quite a bit over the next few years.

 This might be especially true in some markets that are already priced a little bit ahead of themselves, which may be running out of room to go much higher.